tidepool-org/data-model/device-data/types/basal/suppressed.md

 <!-- non-generated document! all areas editable -->

+**NB:** This document is a proposal for a revised specification of the `suppressed` field on `temp` and `suspend` basal intervals that will *only* be implemented in the new platform data ingestion service, currently (as of October, 2016) only used in production for the ingestion of Animas data.

+If your concern is working with all of Tidepool's production data—both that ingested through the legacy "jellyfish" service and the data ingested through the platform— in a client application, then you will want to familiarize yourself with [the details of the legacy `suppressed` field](./legacy-suppressed.md).

 ## the `suppressed` field on `temp`s and `suspend`s

 Some insulin pump data protocols provide enough information for us to track various aspects (e.g., `rate`, `scheduleName`) of the basal that *would have been in effect* had the currently active `temp` or `suspend` basal **not** been programmed (or triggered).
 Where this information is available, we provide it in as much detail as possible as an embedded object in the `suppressed` field on a `temp` or `suspend` basal interval.